FailAcademy/learning/wdp-vancouver/_lessons/week-04/02-es2015-with-webpack.md

 ## Learning Objectives

-- Install the Webpack compiler as a Gulp task.
+- Install the Webpack compiler in an existing project.
-- Separate code into modules, and explain why this is important.
-- Refactor a non-trivial application from ES5 to ES2015
+- Explore Webpack's CLI
+- Explore Webpack's 'loader' interface
+- Use Webpack to transform JavaScript code (ES5 -> ES2015)
+- Use Webpack to transform SCSS files
+- Use Webpack to set up source maps for compiled files (CSS / JavaScript)
+- Use Webpack's Development server to watch files and compile on save

 ---

+## Exercise 1

+---

+## Exercise 2

+---

+## Exercise 3

+---

+## Exercise 4

+---

+## Exercise 5

+---

+## Exercise 6

+---

+## Exercise 7

+---

 ## Lab Activity

-We'll install Webpack in our 2nd project and spend our time in class today refactoring to use some of the new features of ES2015!
+We'll install Webpack in our 2nd project and spend our time in class today removing gulp, and replacing all functionality with it's Webpack equivalent.

-Use git to create and name a new branch in your project, so you don't overwrite your original solution!
+---

 ## Additional Resources